Dale Copley: 2019

 Copley made a total of 15 appearances for the Gold Coast and finished as the club's top try scorer in the 2019 NRL season as they endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only four games for the entire season and finished last claiming the Wooden Spoon.

 2020

 Copley played ten games for the Gold Coast in the 2020 NRL season as the club finished ninth on the table and missed the finals.
 Copley later signed a contract to re-join one of his former clubs, Brisbane for the 2021 NRL season.

 2021

 In August, Copley re-joined the Sydney Roosters from Brisbane.
 In round 22 of the 2021 NRL season, he scored a try for the Sydney Roosters against Brisbane in a 21-20 victory.

 The following week, Copley broke his foot during the club's victory over St. George Illawarra and was ruled out from playing for an indefinite period.
+At the end of the 2021 NRL season, Copley announced his retirement.

+Post Career

+Copley now works as a lawyer at GRT Lawyers.